 This isn’t an argument that you can never have characters—even ones who are sympathetic—use bigoted language, behave in bigoted ways, or have internalized prejudices.
 Instead, it’s an argument for intention, specifically your intent as the writer.
 If you’re going to use that language, show those attitudes, you need to know why doing that improves your story.
 Just saying “well, people talked/acted that way in this period” is a weak defense.

 The bottom line for me is making a clear distinction between what I include and what I leave out.
-Of course Nora, my 1930s hardboiled detective heroine, should have a narrative voice that’s believable for her, and she’s not going to sound like a 2020s social justice activist.
+Of course Nora, my circa-1930 hardboiled detective heroine, should have a narrative voice that’s believable for her; she’s not going to sound like a 2020s social justice activist.
 But at the end of the day, you, a reader in the here and now, are supposed to like her.
 As the author, I can choose not to have her use bigoted language.
 I can choose to have her be relatively sympathetic to minorities in her milieu.
 None of that has to break immersion.
 She can still be reminiscent of Sam Spade and Philip Marlowe.

 Here’s the thing: what kind of reader would truly stop and give Nora’s story a one-star “didn’t finish” review because she’s not queerbaiting, or denigrating Chinese immigrants?
 Do you think that hypothetical lost reader is, regardless of what they say, truly concerned with historical accuracy, or do you think they’re more concerned with taking a performative stance against the scourge of wokeness?
 I don’t know about you, but I know where I’m putting my money.